britzl/deftest/README.md

 	end

 ## Running tests from a CI system
+The real power of unit tests is as we have learned when the tests can be automated and run for every change made to the code.
+There are many CI systems available and this project will also show how to integrate with some of the more popular CI systems out there.
+The main idea is to configure a physical or virtual machine so that tests can be run frequently and with predictable results every time.
+Once the configuration of the machine is complete a script of some kind executes the tests and depending on the outcome different actions are taken.
+Failed tests could perhaps trigger e-mail notifications to team members or a dashboard display to light up while successful tests could trigger a build of binaries based on the tested code.

+The tests for this project can either be executed from within Defold or through the [run.sh](https://github.com/britzl/deftest/blob/master/.test/run.sh) script from the command line.
+The script will download the latest headless version of the Defold engine and the command line build tool (bob.jar), build the project and run the tests.

 # Using Travis-CI
-This project runs the example tests on [Travis-CI](https://travis-ci.org/britzl/deftest).
-The configuration can be seen in the [.travis.yml](https://github.com/britzl/deftest/blob/master/.travis.yml) file and the bulk of the work is done in the [run.sh](https://github.com/britzl/deftest/blob/master/.travis/run.sh) script.
-The run.sh script will download the latest headless version of the Defold engine and the command line build tool (bob.jar), build the project and run the tests.
+The tests in this project are run on [Travis-CI](https://travis-ci.org/britzl/deftest).
+The configuration can be seen in the [.travis.yml](https://github.com/britzl/deftest/blob/master/.travis.yml) file while the bulk of the work is done in the run.sh script.

+# Using Circle-CI
+The tests in this project are run on [Circle-CI](https://circleci.com/gh/britzl/deftest).
+The configuration can be seen in the [circle.yml](https://github.com/britzl/deftest/blob/master/circle.yml) file while the bulk of the work is done in the run.sh script